GoogleCloudDataproc/spark-bigquery-connector/README.md

 | Scala 2.11 | `com.google.cloud.spark:spark-bigquery-with-dependencies_2.11:0.18.1` |
 | Scala 2.12 | `com.google.cloud.spark:spark-bigquery-with-dependencies_2.12:0.18.1` |

-If you want to keep with the latest version of the connector the following links can be used.
+If you want to keep up with the latest version of the connector the following links can be used.
 Notice that for production environments where the connector version should be pinned, one of the above links should be used.

 | version | Link |